-After transporting the colors from left to right, the boys both ran over to grab more Duplos and forms of transportation.
+After transporting the colors from left to right, the boys both ran over to grab more Duplos and transportation forms.

 How do you get your child to play more?

-Start with small setups, such as Breakfast Invitations, to play through learning.
+- Start with small setups like Breakfast Invitations to play through learning.

-- Try to build a predictable routine to improve the flow to your day.
+- Try to build a predictable routine to improve the flow of your day.

 - Allow the rhythm of play to develop over time.
 If you set the stage, you will see momentum grow over time.